jmhbrown/SQ280-polytope-graphs/NOTES.md

 # Captian's Log

+## May 8 2017

+Gave up on running sage as a python module.

+Got the code in `get_visible_graph` worked out - there is definitely room for improvement.
+Right now it takes a polyhedron and a vector and returns the visible graph.
+(Also, optionally, the opposite graph.)

+### TODO:
+ [] SHADER TIME!
+  [] full list of visible graphs?
+  [] automatically mapping graphs to colors?

 ## May 4 2017
 Working on getting sage installed as a python 2.7 library.
 Here's the situation: